mysrcs/hugooooo/content/blog/2020-09-15-Whats-cooking-September-2020.md

 ## man.sr.ht

-Adding sorely overdue feature, gildarts implemented a user index page for man.sr.ht, where you can list the wikis on your account.
+Adding a sorely overdue feature, gildarts implemented a user index page for man.sr.ht, where you can list the wikis on your account.
 Thanks gildarts!